2025 United States federal government shutdown: Major events

 On October 25, President Trump announced that a private donor would provide $130 million to cover pay for the US military.
 Critics of the move noted ethics concerns due to the Antideficiency Act.
 The New York Times later reported that the donor was Timothy Mellon.

 On October 27, the Department of Agriculture announced that no SNAP benefits would be issued for November due to the shutdown.
 That same day, the American Federation of Government Employees union issued a statement calling for Congress to pass a "clean continuing resolution", saying that otherwise the shutdown would never end.

 The next day, over two dozen states sued the Trump administration to reinstate SNAP benefits for November.
 On October 31, a Rhode Island federal judge ruled that the USDA must distribute SNAP benefits to recipients as soon as possible, shortly after another federal judge ruled in another case that withholding SNAP benefits was illegal.

 On November 7, the Trump administration appealed a district court order to pay SNAP benefits in full.
 As a result, the Supreme Court agreed to block the SNAP order until the 1st Circuit issued a ruling.
 At the same time, at least nine states issued November SNAP benefits, including California, Wisconsin, Kansas, Pennsylvania, New York, New Jersey, and Vermont.
 The next day, the USDA warned states they could distribute only partial SNAP benefits and that the federal government would pull funding from states that distributed full benefits.

 Also on November 7, airlines began canceling flights to comply with an order by the Federal Aviation Administration to relieve pressure on air traffic controllers.
 The FAA ordered that airlines cut 4% of flights and ramp up to 10% by November 14.
-The FAA lifted all flight restrictions related to the government shutdown on on November 17.
+On November 17, the FAA lifted all flight restrictions related to the government shutdown.
 Department of Homeland Security Secretary Kristi Noem said TSA agents would receive $10,000 bonuses if they provided "exemplary service" during the shutdown, though it was unclear how many agents that would apply to.